Workflows

 Example: A customer inquiry workflow where:

-• Manager Agent analyzes the question type
+• A hub task analyzes the question type

 Key Concepts